Chart Color Schemes

 Recent residential development output has been above average within Riverview when compared nationally

-AreaSearch analysis of ABS building approval numbers for Riverview shows around 25 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, approximately 128 homes were approved, with none so far in FY-26.
-On average, 0.8 new residents per year have arrived per new home over these five years.
+AreaSearch analysis of ABS building approval numbers in Riverview shows around 25 residential properties granted approval annually.
+Over the past five financial years, from FY-21 to FY-25, approximately 128 homes were approved, with none recorded so far in FY-26.
+On average, 0.8 new residents arrive per new home built over these five years.

-This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially facilitating population growth beyond current expectations.
-The average construction value of new properties is $297,000, which is below regional norms, reflecting more affordable housing options.
-In FY-26, $5.2 million in commercial approvals have been registered, suggesting limited focus on commercial development.
-New developments consist of 10% standalone homes and 90% townhouses or apartments, marking a shift from the area's existing housing composition, which is currently 96% houses.
+This indicates that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
+The average construction value of new properties is $297,000.
+In FY-26, there have been $48,000 in commercial approvals, reflecting the area's residential nature.
+New development consists predominantly of townhouses or apartments (90.0%), with standalone homes making up 10.0%.

 Frequently Asked Questions - Development